 If a person with a gun attacks you from a distance, then the only defensive weapon that makes sense would be a gun (or other projectile weapons).
 However, if the attacker is physically close to you, you have more options, and one option to consider is a knife.

-Compared to a gun, it is relatively small (or at least less inconveniently shaped) and light, making it less obnoxious to carry and easier to conceal.
+Compared to a gun, it is relatively small (or at least less inconveniently shaped) and light, making it less obnoxious to carry, and easier to conceal.

-You need to maintain personal distance from potential attackers, and be prepared with bare hand techniques at least until you can disengage long enough to safely draw your own knife (or other weapon).
+You need to maintain personal distance from potential attackers and be prepared with bare-hand techniques at least until you can disengage long enough to safely draw your own knife (or other weapon).

-You can start with knife training, but you will still have to learn about stances, balance, blocking and targets, so it would tend to be more efficient to start with martial arts and then add knife training.
+You can start with knife training, but you will still have to learn about stances, balance, blocking, and targets, so it would tend to be more efficient to start with martial arts and then add knife training.

 What style, you say?
 That depends on what is available locally, and what “feels right” to you.
 I’d check out several options, and even take a trial lesson in any which appeals.
 If the place offers knife training, that would be a significant incentive.